 How to Use Employee Availability Forms Efficiently

-With head in your hand, you’re trying to schedule upcoming shifts.
+With your head in your hand, you’re trying to schedule upcoming shifts.
 You’ve had a problem with scheduling employees who inform you, at the last minute, that they can’t work a shift.
 You’ve also noticed employees swapping shifts.

 Basically, scheduling has become a headache.